Amruth066/ServiceAtYourDesk/README.md

    The backend will start on [http://localhost:8080](http://localhost:8080) and expose APIs (e.g., `/api/services`).

+## 💬 Chat Feature (WebSocket)

+The application supports real-time chat using Java WebSockets.
+Once a user selects a service provider, a chat window opens to allow communication in real time.

+WebSocket endpoint: /ws-chat

+Built using Spring WebSocket with STOMP

+Chat messages are exchanged between users and providers for coordination

 ## Database Setup

 The backend uses a MySQL database.
 Use MySQL Workbench or a similar tool to run the provided SQL scripts to create the necessary tables and insert dummy data.